Electrician Apprenticeship Job Description

 Industrial Electrician Job Description

-This craftsman will work in large production style facilities where there are large amounts of motors and PLC (Programmable Logic Center).
 A PLC is a digital specialized computer used for automation and control of industrial processes, such as control of machinery on factory assembly lines.
 The best attributes in an industrial electrician are:

 - The ability to read and understand industrial building blueprints

 - Advanced knowledge of motors and motor starters

 - Advanced knowledge of VFD’s (Variable Frequency Drives) used for motors

 - Advanced knowledge in PLC Centers and PLC diagrams